ebmdatalab/2018-UK-US-Brand-Analysis/README.md

 2018 Total Price SQL - this SQL query was used to calculate total actual expenditure in England for all drugs prescirbed in primary care.

+Drug Plot.png - this plot contains total projected spending differences for each additional drug to verify that choosing the top 50 drugs was sensible.

 A prototype analysis (2017 data) is available here: https://github.com/ebmdatalab/UK_US_Price_Comparison